 Training tailored to market needs

-The IS program prepares students for management positions in the health products sector, responding to emerging demands and needs in the fields of pharmaceuticals, cosmetics, medical devices (formulation, clinical development, production, distribution), and health and environmental safety, by:
+The IS program prepares students for executive positions in the healthcare products sector, addressing emerging demands and needs in the fields of pharmaceuticals, cosmetics, medical devices (formulation, clinical development, production, distribution), and health and environmental safety, through:

-• the combination of a solid scientific education with professional training
+• the combination of a solid scientific education with vocational training

-• programs designed and led by professionals from each field
+• programs designed and led in collaboration with professionals in each field

-• Proficiency in project management tools and software in industry
+• Proficiency in project management tools and software used in the industrial sector

 • proficiency in English and a second modern language.

-• apprenticeship starting in the first year of graduate school
+• learning starting in the first year of graduate school

 Professionalization

-• the involvement of numerous healthcare professionals throughout the training process
+• the involvement of numerous healthcare professionals throughout the training program

-• Numerous internships (up to a minimum of 14 months for the full bachelor's/master's degree program), supplemented by case studies and personal projects, most often directly related to the professional environment.
+• numerous internships (lasting at least 14 months for the full bachelor’s/master’s program), supplemented by case studies and personal projects that are most often directly related to the professional world.

 Professional Development Council

-The Improvement Council, largely made up of professionals, meets at the end of each academic year.
+The Academic Advancement Council, composed largely of professionals, meets at the end of each academic year.

-The improvement committee is currently chaired by Mr. David FAGUET (SANOFI Montpellier).
-The board comprises 12 professionals, industry experts from each professional sector covered by the program, and the master's program management team.
-Members of the teaching team (program director, educational engineer, and PASTs), the administrative team, the management of the Faculty of Pharmacy, and representatives of the alumni association are invited to attend this board.
+The Advisory Board is currently chaired by Mr. David FAGUET (SANOFI Montpellier).
+The council comprises 12 professionals, industry experts from each professional sector covered by the program, and the master’s program administration.
+Members of the teaching team (program coordinators, instructional designers, and PASTs), the administrative staff, the administration of the School of Pharmacy, and representatives of the alumni association are invited to attend these council meetings.

-• adapt training to changes in the professions targeted by the Health Engineering training program
+• adapt the training program to changes in the professions covered by the Health Engineering program

-• readjust the conferences and seminars to be scheduled for manufacturers
+• revise the schedule of industry conferences and seminars

-• evaluate and comment on training indicators (number of applications received, success rate, internship follow-up, professional integration)
+• evaluate and comment on training indicators (number of applications received, success rate, internship follow-up, job placement)

 Office

-The teaching team for the Master's in Health Engineering meets once or twice a month and aims to:
+The faculty of the Master’s in Health Engineering program meets once or twice a month and aims to:

-• training management, approval of academic calendars and examination procedures
+• training administration, approval of academic calendars and examination procedures

-• the composition of examination and selection panels
+• the formation of examination and selection committees

-• the implementation of changes suggested by the improvement committee
+• the implementation of the changes suggested by the Development Council

-• the reflection and development of new models
+• the planning and development of new mockups

-• validation of special events organized by the training program
+• approval of special events organized by the department

-The office is composed of the Master's program director, the director of studies, and the program coordinators.
+The office consists of the Master's program director, the academic director, and the program coordinators.

 Faculty

-The teaching staff comes from both academia and the professional world:
+The faculty members come from both academia and the professional world:

-• research professors (or professors) at the University of Montpellier
+• faculty members (or instructors) at the University of Montpellier

 • part-time associate professionals (PAST).
-With their dual expertise, these teachers serve as a particularly effective link between academia and the professional world.
+With their dual expertise, these faculty members serve as a particularly effective bridge between the academic and professional worlds.

-All internship and apprenticeship supervisors must be included, as their role is particularly crucial.
+We must also include all internship and apprenticeship supervisors, whose role is particularly crucial.

 International